Test UltiHash

 Done!
 You've successfully installed all the prerequisites for testing UltiHash.

-Next, you'll set up your local Kubernetes cluster using Minikube.
+Next, you'll set up your local cluster using Docker Compose.

 For this step, you'll need these credentials from your UltiHash Dashboard: